A common question among new parents is whether or not they need a baby monitor and if they are worth the money.

 Some parents find that baby monitors are extremely useful and as necessary as a stroller or high chair, while others would classify them in the nice-to-have but not essential bucket, along with items like a changing table, diaper pail or bottler warmer.

-Factors like the size and layout of your house, privacy concerns, budget and how comforting you find being able to see and hear your child all play their part in whether a baby monitor is useful and worth it.
+Factors like the size and layout of your house, privacy concerns, budget and how comforting you find being able to see and hear your child all play their part in whether these devices are useful and worth it.

 To help you deicide if a baby monitor is right for you and to make the best possible decision, let’s take a look at the advantages and disadvantages of baby monitors.